 Order your copy now!

-When Becky Munsterer Sabky was a college senior she was rejected by her dream school, Dartmouth.
+When Becky Munsterer Sabky was a high school senior she was rejected by her dream school, Dartmouth.
 She had done everything right.
 Checked every box.
 Played on every team.
 And yet still she received, “the thin envelope.”
 A decade later she was the one helping to make the admissions decisions for the Ivy League university.
 Drawing back the curtain, Valedictorians at the Gate is a behind-the-scenes look at how best to prepare for the admissions process, from the first day of high school to welcome weekend on campus, with the needed perspective to stay true to yourself, and discover your passions as you battle the other valedictorians at the gate.

 Written with actionable advice (do take the SATs multiple times; don’t write your college essay about Hermione Granger), Valedictorians at the Gate answers the questions of just who to ask for a college recommendation (a note from a janitor will turn more heads than a form letter from the chair of the math department), just what to do on campus visits (have the student ask the questions, not their mom and dad), and what curriculum to take (if you like art, go for it over AP physics).
 This is the book every student and parent wishes to have by their side as they navigate the immensely competitive, and confusing, process of selecting a college.